giantswarm/rfc/container-registry-configuration/README.md

 #### 7.b Management Cluster Fleet

 We can put the secret into our `management-clusters-fleet` repo.
 We will need to give reference to that secret in customers' git repository.
 Management of these secrets can be so costly when we need to create the secret in each organization namespace.

+#### 7.c Catalog configuration

+We can use catalog configurations (See <mc-name>/appcatalog folder in `installations` repo) to provide a MC specific configuration to all charts in the cluster.

 #### Decision